 At night, the roads are emptier, and speeding is more likely.
 The increase in speeding-related crashes has also impacted pedestrian crashes.
 It is now a factor in nearly 40% of pedestrian crashes resulting in death or serious injury.
 Slowing drivers down is essential to stemming the rise in severe pedestrian crashes.

-Biking Outpace Recent Years in 2023
+Deaths of People Walking & Biking Outpace Recent Years in 2023